Periprava labor camp: Detainees

-The camp commander
+Camp commander

 Ioan Ficior was the commander of the camp from 1958 to 1963.
 In September 2013, he was indicted for genocide before the High Court of Cassation and Justice in Bucharest.
-Ficior was convicted in March 2017 for crimes against humanity, and sentenced to 20 years in prison for the deaths of 103 political inmates at Periprava; he died at Jilava prison in September 2018, at age 90.
+Ficior was convicted in March 2017 for crimes against humanity, and sentenced to 20 years in prison for the deaths of 103 political inmates at Periprava; he died at Jilava Prison in September 2018, at age 90.

 Aftermath

 In 2018, teams of historians and archaeologists were searching for the remains of prisoners from the former Periprava labor camp who were either executed or died from a lack of medical care.
 Investigators have found skeletons of former prisoners who appeared to have been dumped naked into unmarked mass graves; their clothing was retained by the administration of the camp.
 As of 2019, 40 human remains have been discovered at Periprava; plans call for DNA testing and identification of the victims.
 According to Marius Oprea, 51 unmarked graves of prisoners who died at the Periprava labor camp have been identified as of June 2020.
 By September 2020, the remains of 54 political detainees had been uncovered at Periprava; by August 2022, the number had increased to 71.